CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/ice_walker/ice_walker_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/ice_walker/images/Flowchart.png)

 You should also set the blocks around the player to ICE.
-(Not just the block below)
+(Not just the block below).
 You should use positions relative to yourself using `||positions:pos||`.

 **Note: You need to create a box around your feet of ice (-1 and 1 coordinates).
 You will need to change the pair of coordinates in the replace method (more details in the hint).**